dewi-alliance/grants/README.md

 The Helium Ecosystem has already seen its fair share of use cases as hundreds of companies and thousands of developers are already building on The People’s Network.
 The scalability and affordability, plus compatibility with thousands of existing devices, have made it a very attractive option for wireless connectivity for air sensors, water tracking, and other asset tracking.
 [Read more about using The People's Network.](https://www.helium.com/use)

 ## Grant Program
-The Decentralized Wireless Alliance (DeWi) oversees the grant program, which exists to encourage development of infrastructure, tools, applications, and education to benefit the Helium ecosystem and The People's Network.
+The Decentralized Wireless Alliance (DeWi) oversees the grant program, which exists to encourage development of infrastructure, tools, applications, and educational content to benefit the Helium ecosystem and The People's Network.
 We provide individuals and project teams with access to funding, technical support, and community resources.

 DeWi invites active contributors of the Helium community along with IoT, crypto, and wireless enthusiasts to reach out.
 Grant proposals are reviewed and approved by the DeWi team with input from other leaders and stewards of the Helium ecosystem.